 The sub-categories in the SII balance sheet of reinsurers' share of technical provisions mirror those of the gross balances and the same mapping of SII lines of business is to be used.
 See Section D.2 for more details.

 D.1.2 Analysis of deferred tax

-An analysis of deferred tax is detailed below:
+Net deferred tax asset position is below: